 Who are awarding badges?
 The usual suspects–including Microsoft and Adobe–award a variety of badges through their elaborate formal and informal learning programs and partnerships.
 Even institutions of higher education are jumping on the badge bandwagon.
 As universities and colleges struggle to re-establish their relevance and accountability, they are wisely reclaiming their place in the world by championing lifelong learning and awarding credit(s) for experiential learning.
 Two examples of digital badgers are the University of California at Davis (UC-Davis) and Concordia University (several locations).

 Where are digital badges displayed?
 The not-so-simple answer is anywhere that we share information about ourselves, particularly our “professional” selves.
-If you go the ‘open badges’ route from mozilla, you would proudly display them on your ‘badge backpack.’
-Of course, you could simply include them on your LinkedIn profile.
-And, for specific instructions on how to do this, you could consult the Open Badges Blog on tumblr.
+If you go the ‘open badges’ route from Mozilla, you would proudly display them on your ‘badge backpack.’
+Of course, you could include them on your LinkedIn profile.
+And, for specific instructions on how to do this, you could consult the Open Badges Blog on Tumblr.

 What benefits do digital badges provide?
 At a minimum:

 - Badges are portable.
-They travel with individuals as the move through their careers and lives.
+They travel with individuals as they move through their careers and lives.

-- Badges are institution- and organization-free.
+- Badges are an institution- and organization-free.
 They can be earned through formal and informal learning environments.

 While it’s too soon to tell whether digital badges are here to stay, they have certainly gained traction amongst the learnarati.
 It is clear that all professionals in the field of Organizational Learning and Development must be able to speak “badge.”
 For more information about digital badges, please check the links in the References and Resources section of this post.